msubj/evil-circle-extension/README.md

 ## Levels

 - the number of balls increase with each level
-- the speed of the balls is not random but increase with each level
+- the speed of the balls depends on the level